yasslab/qiita-team-extensions/README.md

 # Qiita:Team Extension

-Set up default group for Qiita:Team using Tamper Monkey.
+Set up default group for Qiita:Team using [Tampermonkey](https://tampermonkey.net/).
 This script automatically selects a group to publish,
 so you don't have to worry about where to post.
 Just post it ;)